walker84837/WinWM/README.md

 # WinWM

 WinWM is a window manager based on TinyWM written in C++ that is inspired by the i3 window manager.
 It is a more feature-rich version of TinyWM and allows for moving, resizing, focusing, and raising windows.
 Additionally, WinWM can be configured via configuration files.
+I'm not planning on mantaining this, as this has extremely bad code that throws a segmentation fault when compiled and executed.

 ## Files